xmm7360/xmm7360-usb-modeswitch/README.md

 these days you have to test the software, radio, and antennas together in the final product to meet regulatory requirements.
 You need a lot of equipment, time, and people who know what they are doing, so this is expensive.
 Also, porting a PCI driver for this thing would suck, because it's actually quite complicated to talk to.
-Thus Lenovo only tested the Windows configuration and implemented this locking mechanism to maintain compliance.
+Thus Lenovo only tested the Windows configuration, and possibly implemented this locking mechanism to maintain compliance.

+It's also possible, again as a regulatory matter, that these systems actually use dynamic power reduction.
+This is a feature where, when human body parts are detected near the antennas, the output power is reduced.
+This allows quite a powerful radio to be used without exceeding the regulatory limits for irradiating people.
+The modem certainly seems to support such features, though I am yet to see evidence that they are in use here.
+Nonetheless, this is good reason for caution at this point: bypassing this mechanism may cause body SAR to exceed regulatory limits.

-**Regulation is a good thing here - this is why we so rarely have problems with interference, and tries to make sure we don't get cooked by dodgy gear.**
+**Regulation is a good thing here - this is why we so rarely have problems with interference, and tries to make sure we don't get cooked.**
 Please consider this carefully before you decide to unlock your modem.

 I carefully reverse engineered the unlock challenge/response sequence before realising that you can permanently bypass it with just a couple of AT commands.